IroncladDev/Amjad-GPT/README.md

 A chatbot trained to act like [Amjad Masad](https://twitter.com/amasad), built with [LangChain](https://twitter.com/langchainai) and Next.js.

+This is only the frontend part of this project; The OpenAI model with Langchain is hosted in another Repl.

 The OpenAI model being used is `text-davinci-003`, trained with:
  - Major parts of the [Replit docs](https://docs.replit.com)
  - The [Replit blog](https://blog.replit.com)